vishvAsa/vedAH_Rk/shAkalam/saMhitA/sarvASh_TIkAH/08/098/04_endra_no.md

 The impv. gadhi is a hapax, beside gahi, which occurs 84 times (per Lubotsky).

 The latter is almost always pāda-final and, when internal, never occupies this precise metrical position (4th and 3rd syllables from end), but although this slight indication of complementary distribution might ordinarily not be sufficient to account for the different endings, the distribution of the two forms fits a more general pattern.
-The gahi / gadhi question is obviously part of a larger phenomenon, or rather two: 1) the distribution of -hi vs. -dhi in the 2nd sg. imperative, 2) the conditioning for the general loss of occlusion in voiced aspirates, esp. *dh > h.
+The gahi / gadhi question is obviously part of a larger phenomenon, or rather two: 1) the distribution of -hi vs. -dhi in the 2nd sg. imperative, 2) the conditioning for the general loss of occlusion in voiced aspirates, esp. *dh &gt; h.
 As for the former question, various generalizations work for various defined groups of forms - e.g., that -dhi occurs after consonants - but other groups show fluctuation, particularly disyllabic imperatives.
 Renou (GLV §58) suggests that in this class -hi should be the preference after long vowel and -dhi after short vowel, but that the forms “usées,” stuhi, ihi, and gahi, have generalized -hi “mieux propre évidemment à l'elocution rapide.”
 This is not particularly satisfactory.
 The most recent discussion of the whole phenomenon that I know of is Lubotsky’s “Sanskrit h←*dh, bh” (Sthāpakašrāddham, Professor G.A.
 Zograph Commemorative Volume, ed.
 N. V. Gurov and Ya.
 V. Vasil’kov.
 Pp. 124-44.
 St.

 Peterburg: Orientalia, 1995 [1997], available at http://hdl.handle.net/1887/14207), showing his characteristic thoroughness and clarity of presentation.
-Dismissing previous claims that the phenomenon is dialectal since the *dh > h change is found in grammatical forms and unlikely to be due to borrowing, he suggests that it must be due to a conditioned sound law and that apparent exceptions to this sound law must be explained on a case-to-case basis.
-The sound law he proposes is *-VdhV# > -VhV#.
+Dismissing previous claims that the phenomenon is dialectal since the *dh &gt; h change is found in grammatical forms and unlikely to be due to borrowing, he suggests that it must be due to a conditioned sound law and that apparent exceptions to this sound law must be explained on a case-to-case basis.
+The sound law he proposes is *-VdhV# &gt; -VhV#.

 I will not discuss how he handles exceptions to this rule in other grammatical and lexical categories, but obviously the rule defines forms like śrudhi, kṛdhi, and our gadhi as exceptions.
 Again, I will not treat all his explanations of non-conforming - dhi imperatives, but concentrate on disyllables with -dhi after short vowel.
 For kṛdhí and other forms in -ṛ (vṛdhi, spṛdhi), he assumes that ṛ blocks the application of the rule, on the assumption that the older pronunciation of ṛ was [ər] (p.
 136), while for śrudhí he examines distributional factors.
-Most important for him is the fact that śrudhi most often shows up in the formula śrudhī hávam (with lengthened final vowel) and therefore the phonological conditions for *-dh > h are not met, because the imperative “formed a whole with the following word” and “does not normally stand in pausa” (p.
+Most important for him is the fact that śrudhi most often shows up in the formula śrudhī hávam (with lengthened final vowel) and therefore the phonological conditions for *-dh &gt; h are not met, because the imperative “formed a whole with the following word” and “does not normally stand in pausa” (p.
 134).
 He also notes that gadhi “stands in the interior of a pāda” (p.

 134), while gahi is overwhelmingly pāda-final, and that stuhi is also often pāda-final.

 (I would add that, in addition to a number of initial stuhí, the pāda-internal examples of stuhi never occupy the 4th-3rd position.)
 I am in agreement with Lubotsky that the metrical position of the form shows a strong correlation with the -dhi vs. -hi alternate and also that kṛdhí and other forms in ṛ are a special case (whatever the reason: I am not convinced that the older pronounciation was [ər]), since the metrical distribution of kṛdhi tracks that of gahi and other forms in -hi, not śrudhi and since a cluster * ər-dh- should produce a metrically heavy syllable.
 He does, however, shift his explanatory ground for śrudhi and company without signaling the change.
-For śrudhi the most important factor for him at first appears to be the formulaic evidence, that it forms a phonological phrase with hávam, that this phonological bonding is demonstrated by the lengthened final vowel of the imperative, and that therefore the imperative was not really in pausa and therefore not subject to the *dh > h rule.
+For śrudhi the most important factor for him at first appears to be the formulaic evidence, that it forms a phonological phrase with hávam, that this phonological bonding is demonstrated by the lengthened final vowel of the imperative, and that therefore the imperative was not really in pausa and therefore not subject to the *dh &gt; h rule.
 But later in the same paragraph he seems to argue that its position internal to the pāda, in contrast to pāda-final -hi forms like stuhi and gahi, provides the conditioning and the formulaic argument is no longer foremost.
 Although the śrudhī hávam formula is certainly pervasive, I would contend that it is the metrical position, not the formation of a formulaic phonological phrase, that is the key factor and, moreover, that the lengthening of the final vowel before hávam (also gíraḥ) is the low-level result of metrical factors, to avoid four shorts in the cadence.
 Certainly our gadhi is not formulaically or syntactically connected with the word that follows it: … gadhi priyáḥ (“come, as dear one”).
 If we do want to claim that bonding with a following element kept the -dhi from final position, it would surely be better to focus on sequences involving enclitics (e.g. VIII.66.12 … śrudhí me hávam), which would create a phonological word ending with the enclitic.

 Unfortunately, such sequences are rare, compared to the śrudhī hávam type.